hanss314/GOLAD/README.md

 This version does not have online play.

-## Things I should do (feel free to do these things for me)
+## To Do List (feel free to do these things for me)

-Make tutorial better

 Make hard AI consider opponent moves in calculation

+Put more options in the selection menu

 Implement Cary's gameStrings